-The current president, Bill Epstein, is not quite so dramatic but from our vantage point he’s cut from the same cloth of provincial seniors who know what’s good for us, ha.
+The current president, Bill Epstein, may not be quite so dramatic a figure but from our vantage point he’s cut from the same cloth of provincial seniors who know what’s good for us, ha.
 Protocol for EFCC meetings feels way hierarchical: executive members sit up front, with the general assembly behind.
 The President’s address comes first, then executive members stand to read their reports, followed by echoes from the audience.

 Voting is weird too.
 Executive officer nominations are handled privately by an election committee (who elects them, hmm?).
 Theoretically anyone can make their own bid to run for office but certainly the nominating committee’s ticket has an overwhelming advantage.